damian0815/conceptmod/README.md

 You can train with multiple concepts at once separated with '|'.
 Example: 'vibrant colors^|boring--'

-See train_sequential.sh for a script that sequentially trains multiple concept mods with the proper commands.
+`train_sequential.sh` sequentially trains multiple concept mods with the proper commands.

+## Notes

+`mod_count` is set to two conceptmods being trained in parallel.
+You can reduce it if needed.
+`negative_guidance`, `start_guidance` which are positive in the original repository, is negative in this one.
+See `train_sequential.sh` for usage example.

 ## Concept modifications